nodejs/node/CONTRIBUTING.md

 the previous author of that line.
 </details>
 <details>
-<summary><strong>Keep your change-set self contained but at a reasonable size</strong></summary>
+<summary><strong>Keep the change-set self contained but at a reasonable size</strong></summary>
-Use your good judgment when making a big change.
-If you can't think of a good reason but need to make a very big PR, try to break it into smaller pieces (still as self-contained as possible), and cross-reference them.
-You can also mark some of them as `blocked` pending the others.
+Use good judgment when making a big change.
+If a reason doesn't come to mid but a very big chage needs to be made, try to break it into smaller pieces (still as self-contained as possible), and cross-reference them, and marking some of them as `blocked` pending the others.
 </details>
 <details>
 <summary><strong>Be aware of our style rules</strong></summary>